-The development hereby permitted shall not commence until a detailed design for a scheme to alter Longford Roundabout (junction of the A40 trunk road and A38) generally in accordance with the scheme shown on Drawing No H451/18 produced by PFA Consulting Limited, dated 9 June 2017, has been submitted to and approved in writing by the local planning authority.
-The design details shall include flood mitigation/compensation associated with the scheme to avoid any increase in flood risk and be sufficient for the purposes of a Stage 2 Road Safety Audit as defined in Volume 5 Section 2 Part 2 of the Design Manual for Roads and Bridges - Road Safety Audit (HD/15) or any superseding document.
-Approval shall be defined as meeting the requirements of Volume 5 Section 2 Part 2 of the Design Manual for Roads and Bridges - Road Safety Audit (HD/15) or any superseding document for Stage 2 Road Safety Audits.
-No more than 150 dwellings and no other building hereby permitted shall be occupied until the approved scheme has been implemented in full to the written approval of the local planning authority.
+- The development hereby permitted shall not commence until a detailed design for a scheme to alter Longford Roundabout (junction of the A40 trunk road and A38) generally in accordance with the scheme shown on Drawing No H451/18 produced by PFA Consulting Limited, dated 9 June 2017, has been submitted to and approved in writing by the local planning authority.
+The design details shall include flood mitigation/compensation associated with the scheme to avoid any increase in flood risk and be sufficient for the purposes of a Stage 2 Road Safety Audit as defined in Volume 5 Section 2 Part 2 of the Design Manual for Roads and Bridges Road Safety Audit (HD/15) or any superseding document.
+Approval shall be defined as meeting the requirements of Volume 5 Section 2 Part 2 of the Design Manual for Roads and Bridges Road Safety Audit (HD/15) or any superseding document for Stage 2 Road Safety Audits.
+No more than 300 dwellings and no other building hereby permitted shall be occupied until the approved scheme has been implemented in full to the written approval of the local planning authority. - The development hereby permitted shall not commence until a detailed design for a new access junction on the A40 (trunk road) generally in accordance with the scheme shown on Drawing No H451/11 Revision C produced by PFA Consulting Limited, dated 15 May 2017 has been submitted to and approved in writing by the local planning authority.